ShooShoSha/Course-Work/CDA3101/Projects/Project4/README.md

 * March 21, before 5:00 PM (for late submissions)

 ### Objective
-Practive with assembly language using _MARIE_.
+Practice with assembly language using _MARIE_.

 ### Specification
 Write a program in MARIE assembly language which will allow the user to enter a